Q: What is racism?

 A: You will learn how to address racism within yourself, your workplace and community.

-Q: What if I can't be on the call live?
+Q: What if I have questions about the training content?

 Q: Can I access the recordings offline?